Broker Check

 Things to consider:

-- On top of your Part B premium you may be subject to paying extra.
-This extra amount is directly related to your income (2 years prior).
-If your adjusted gross income filing individually is above $97,000 or jointly at $194,000 you will be subject to an extra monthly amount that you will pay.
-This a confusing step and we take time with our clients to review these costs one on one.
+• On top of your Part B premium you may be subject to paying an additional IRMAA fee.
+The IRMAA fee is directly related to your income (2 years prior).
+This can be a confusing step and we take time with our clients to review these costs one on one.

 How can we help you?